zelikos/rannum/README.md

 ## Installation

-At this time, Roll-It is designed exclusively for [elementary OS], and is available for installation via AppCenter.
+Roll-It is designed and developed primarily for [elementary OS].
+The latest stable release is available via AppCenter.

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)][AppCenter link]